Services

 Available for students during Special Collections open hours in our reading rooms.

-Search, view, and print articles from Colby’s student newspaper.
-Coverage currently includes all issues from the paper’s inception in 1877 through May 2006.
+Search, view, and print articles from The Colby Echo, Colby’s student newspaper.
+Coverage currently includes all issues from the paper’s inception in 1877.

-Special Collections is always looking for curious students who have an interest in our materials.
-If you are interested in working with us, check the student job book or contact Assistant Director for Special Collections Pat Burdick.
+Special Collections & Archives employs student workers who are curious about archival work and have an interest in our materials.
+If you are interested in working with us, please check Workday for any available positions.

-Special Collections welcomes visiting scholars to Colby to conduct research in our collections.
+Special Collections welcomes visiting researchers to Colby to explore our collections.

 If our holdings contain materials relevant to your research and you would like to visit, please contact us to discuss the nature of your research and the types of materials you would like to see.
 Many of our finding aids and collection descriptions are available online; however, many collections are not represented, so please do not hesitate to contact us so we can better assist you.